ScoutLogic

 DOT-regulated employers play a crucial role in the safety of their employees and the public.
 Employers must develop and enforce DOT workplace drug and alcohol programs with clear policies, educational resources, drug and alcohol testing, and referral for evaluation and treatment.

-What Is the Importance of DOT Compliance Training?
+What is the importance of DOT compliance training?

 DOT compliance training is crucial in promoting safe and efficient practices.
 Training extends past simply knowing the law and ensures that safety rules and regulations are embedded in the daily operations and company culture.